8 min read

-Rainbow capitalism refers to the behavior of brands during Pride month, as many attempt to appeal to the LGBTQ+ communities in order to turn a profit.
+Rainbow capitalism refers to the behavior of brands during Pride month, as many attempts to appeal to the LGBTQ+ communities to turn a profit.
 From rainbow Micky Mouse ears to updating a LinkedIn profile photo to a colorfully painted logo, these companies use promotions and advertisements to appeal to queer folks’ emotions and monetize LGBTQ+ liberation.

-In the past five years, queerness has become more normalized (thank you Gen Z TikTok) and is more routinely represented in media.
-But despite the increased physical representation, many are left wondering where the proof is showing that companies are actively bettering their diversity, equity, and inclusion (DEI) efforts to amplify these communities.
+In the past five years, queerness has normalized (thank you Gen Z TikTok) and is more routinely represented in media.
+But despite the increased physical representation, many are left wondering where the proof shows that companies are actively improving their diversity, equity, and inclusion (DEI) efforts to amplify these communities.

 One year later: what do companies have to show?

-Last year, in the midst of a modern civil rights movement happening in a historically violent month, we tracked trends in real-time across entire markets, industries, and watchlists, finding commentary highlights that showcased how companies were commenting on their LGBTQ+ employees.
+Last year, amid a modern civil rights movement happening in a historically violent month, we tracked trends in real-time across entire markets, industries, and watchlists, finding commentary highlights that showcased how companies were commenting on their LGBTQ+ employees.

 Corporate emphasis on the subject was rampant last year, with varying levels of support across all messaging.
-Last year’s efforts may have been a result of a lack of preparation, leaving companies to scramble in their corporate response.
+Last year’s efforts may have resulted from a lack of preparation, leaving companies to scramble in their corporate response.
 But as the fanned flames simmered down, how have companies followed up on their sentiments?
 Is real, actionable change happening behind their prominently displayed rainbow branding?

-We checked in on a number of companies that recently updated their social accounts with a freshly designed Pride logo to see whether they’re propelling queer communities forward.
-We also looked to see whether these companies’ initiatives were mentioned elsewhere to identify whether the initiatives led to any material change.
+We checked in on several companies that recently updated their social accounts with a freshly designed Pride logo to see whether they’re propelling queer communities forward.
+We also looked to see whether these companies’ initiatives were mentioned elsewhere to identify whether the industries led to any material change.